SamedBayer/document-updater/README.md

 ## Improvements:

 1-) Annoy is read-only - once the index is built you cannot add any more embeddings!
-Thus, different solutions might be used and embeddings can be updated on the fly.
+Thus, different solutions like pure vector databases might be used and embeddings can be updated on the fly.
+Also, experimenting with other vector libraries like FAISS might offer better performance.

-2-) More advanced models might be used for Embedding generation.
+2-) More advanced models might give better performance for Embedding generation.

 3-) Solution might be tested with different use cases.
         Extreme cases:
         - Query which is irrelavent to all page contents
         - Query which is highly relevant to all page contents

-4-) Clustering similar page content and storing them like that might be tried.
+4-) Clustering similar page contents and storing them together might increase the performance.

 5-) Test functions should be written.

-6-) Prompt template can be improved.
+6-) System prompt template can be improved.

 7-) Better evaluation techniques might be used.